ga4gh/refget/docs/specification.md

 #### Step 4: Apply RFC-8785 again to canonicalize the JSON of the new seqcol object representation.

-Here, we repeat step 2, except instead of applying RFC-8785 to each value separately, we apply to the entire object.
+Here, we repeat step 2, except instead of applying RFC-8785 to each value separately, we apply it to the entire object.
 This will result in a canonical bytestring representation of the object, shown here using Python notation:

 ```